 After 4 days of testing, we made the necessary adjustments for a rapid expansion.
 With a huge effort from the in-store teams, we managed to replicate this model in more than 50 stores in only 30 days, covering the main cities throughout the country.

 The formula for the success of Tu Pedido: Roll-out + Evolve

 Launching a successful e-commerce model in a challenging context is only the first step for us.
 However, we must be vigilant and try to anticipate future behaviors in order to become market leaders.

 As of today, we continue adjusting the model to prepare it for a context of permanent high online demand.
 We are always taking into account that our competitors will be designing new and innovative services as well.
 Thus, we need to prepare ourselves for an even more challenging context.

 To continue improving our services for our express delivery service Tu Pedido, we have incorporated more shipping alternatives.
 We have also improved the assortments and we follow our customer’s feedback very closely.
 For us, the path to success and to evolve will always be to ask ourselves: what do our consumers need?
 Surely there will be more changes in the future, but we have to follow the most important rule which is listening to our clients.

 During this crisis, Carrefour Argentina’s online business doubled its market share thanks to actions such as this new delivery service with ‘Tu Pedido’.
 We wanted to share with you the difficulties of finding the right solution for a given problem in the midst of a crisis.
 However, as we say: ‘in every crisis hides opportunities’.
 We must never fall into resignation and we should lean on other teams to seek innovative and creative workarounds to a problem.

-Don’t forget to check out the other articles about Sales & Marketing!
+Don’t forget to check our other articles about e-commerce projects.